 Technology keeps getting smaller and cheaper, especially that of HD cameras and video equipment.
 What a great merging of technology when you can take an RC airplane and put a virtually feather light 720p camera on board to record video.
-That's exactly what I've done with my Twinstar II Brushless Lipo RC airplane, in this case the 808 #11 720p keychain HD camera, which is known as the Car Keys Micro Camera.
+That's exactly what I've done with my Twinstar II Brushless Lipo RC airplane, in this case the 808 #18 720p keychain HD camera, which is known as the Car Keys Micro Camera.
 The 808 has been around for a few years, but they have become more refined and the price is hard to beat.
 Check out the video at the end that demonstrates this gem of a camera.
+It also has video out support.

 The 808 Car Keys Micro Camera